How to Create Great Filters

 The standard has been raised in the fashion eCommerce industry–users expect to see different filters for mobile and desktop, and that those filters will be optimized for different devices.

-Intuition is one way to measure the effectiveness of your fashion search–whether users can easily navigate and understand your fashion search without needing outside tools.
-Intuition and fashion search go hand-in-hand–the more intuitive your fashion search, the more enjoyable the experience will be for users, leading to more revenue and repeat customers.
+Intuition is one way to measure the effectiveness of your eCommerce filters–whether users can easily navigate and understand filters without needing outside tools.
+Intuition and product filtering go hand-in-hand–the more intuitive your filters, the more enjoyable the experience will be for users, leading to more revenue and repeat customers.

 1. Productive clicks per search: When users are conducting a search, how many clicks does it take for them to get from Point A (initial search) to Point B (purchase), and more importantly, how many of those clicks helped users along their user journey, and how many of those clicks derailed the user journey?